floriank/blog/content/post/moving-on-from-postgres-fdw.md

 What did I miss completely in just flat out dismissing the opinion of the developer?

-Well, for one thing - that they were __just straight up right about everything.
+Well, for one thing - that they were __just straight up right about everything__.
 The argument was for less complexity in a complex system.
-Consider the things you need to make my initial setup work:
+Consider the things you need do to make my initial setup work:

-  * a database (container)
+  * setup a database (container)
     - that needs access to the CSV files
     - that need to run PostgreSQL with the `postgres_fdw` extension
-  * an application (container)
+  * setup an application (container)
     - that needs access to the timestamp lock file, next to the CSVs

 Consider what you need to do it with PostgreSQLs `COPY` statement:

   * a PostgreSQL database
   * an application
-    - that needs access to the filesystem hosting the CSV and the timestamp file
+    - that needs access to the file system hosting the CSV and the timestamp file

 Can you see the difference?

 The main error I made was that I only considered my own position.
-Had I acted with empathy (and common sense), I might have realized that almost no one hosts their own databases.
-Since Heroku has been around for a while and with companies such as Google now offering cloud-based versions of PostgreSQL, not even my own team hosts their own database anymore!
+Had I acted with empathy (and common sense), I might have realized that almost no one in the world hosts their own databases.
+Since Heroku has been around for a while now and with companies such as Google offering cloud-based versions of PostgreSQL, not even my own team hosts their own database anymore!

-Also, less dependencies should be viewed as less liabilities to manage!
+Also, less dependencies should be viewed as "less liabilities", instead of "more freedom" to manage!

 Fudge.